 At the beginning of the World War II, pieces of the museum were transferred to Anatolia for protection and they were moved to their original places one year later after the war ended.
 In 1961, the museum was moved from Kasimpasa to Besiktas Square where it serves today.

-Istanbul Naval Museum Main Collections
+Istanbul Naval Museum Collection

 In the section of Belongings of Ataturk, there are some belongings that he used in yachts called Ertugrul and Savarona.
 In addition to this, you can see correspondences and objects about the studies in the field of maritime by the order of Ataturk.

-In the section of historical caiques, you can see caiques that once upon a time was used as a transportation vehicles between two sides of Bosphorus.
+In the section of Historical Caiques, you can see caiques that once upon a time was used as a transportation vehicles between two sides of Bosphorus.
 Especially, imperial caiques of sultans and notable people of the palace stand out.
 Different caique models such as triremes, lifeboats and pinnacles are exhibited in this collection.

-In the section of metal works, there are guns, navigation instruments, lights, watches and thermometers.
+In the section of Metal Works, there are guns, navigation instruments, lights, watches and thermometers.
 You can see original coins and banknotes in this section, as well.

-In the section of paper works, there are warrants, imperial orders and handwritten papers about maritime.
+In the section of Paper Works, there are warrants, imperial orders and handwritten papers about maritime.
 In addition to these archival documents, you can see photographs and certificates.

-Istanbul Naval Museum Entrance Fee 2020
+Istanbul Naval Museum Entrance Fee 2021

 In addition, you need to pay an extra price of 20 TL for taking pictures and 40 TL for taking videos.
 It is also possible to benefit from the audio guide service for 25 TL.

-Istanbul Naval Museum Opening Hours 2020
+Istanbul Naval Museum Opening Hours 2021

 Written by Serhat Engul